-OPAL is an extensible library for analyzing Java bytecode.
+OPAL is an extensible library for analyzing and engineering Java bytecode.
 OPAL is completely written in Scala and leverages Scala's advanced language features to provide a new and previously unseen level of flexibility and ease of use.
 OPAL was designed from the ground up with extensibility, adaptability and scalability (memory and performance-wise) in mind.
+Many parts of OPAL are either already parallelized, provide the necessary infrastructure to implement highly concurrent analyses or are at least thread-safe.

 OPAL consists of several projects which are found in the folder OPAL:

-Common(OPAL/common): Contains common helper classes useful when analyzing (byte) code such as generic data structures and graph algorithms (e.g., to compute the DominatorTree).
+Common(OPAL/common): Contains common helper classes (e.g. PerformanceEvaluation) useful when analyzing (byte) code such as generic data structures (e.g., TrieMaps) and graph algorithms (e.g., to compute DominatorTrees, to find strongly connected components).

-Bytecode Disassembler(OPAL/da): A Java Bytecode Disassembler that provides a one-to-one representation of the class file and which can be used to create a beautiful HTML representation of Java class files.
-An Eclipse plug-in that uses the Bytecode Disassembler is found in (OPAL/TOOLS/ep).
+Bytecode Disassembler(OPAL/da): A Java Bytecode Disassembler that provides a one-to-one representation of the class file and which can be used to create beautiful HTML representations of Java class files.

 Bytecode Representation(OPAL/br): OPAL's base representation of Java bytecode.
 Implements all functionality to do basic analyses on top of Java class files.

 Abstract Interpretation Framework(OPAL/ai): Implementation of an abstract interpretation based framework that can be used to easily implement analyses at different levels of precision.
-Additionally, a three-address representation is provided that uses the results of a basic abstract interpretation.
+Additionally, a three-address based representation (called TAC) is provided that uses the results of a basic abstract interpretation.

 Dependencies Extraction(OPAL/de): Provides support for extracting and analyzing a project's source code dependencies.
 This project is the foundation for projects to, e.g., check architectures.